Ghetto Zouk Dance refers to a dance method developed as an inherent part of Ghetto Zouk music originating from Cape Verde.

 Kizomba is one of the main building elements of Ghetto Zouk Dance, since it incorporates the main basic steps and techniques of Kizomba.
 Yet, there are some differences that stem mainly from the cultural and dance background, personal expression and dance method of Ghetto Zouk Dance creator Vitor Tavares Mendes.

-- Dynamics – is one of the differences that can be noticed at first glance.
-Ghetto Zouk Dance uses syncopated rhythm more often to better reflect the beat of Ghetto Zouk music.
+– is one of the differences that can be noticed at first glance.
+Ghetto Zouk Dance method uses syncopated rhythm more often to better reflect the beat of Ghetto Zouk music.
 In practice, it is demonstrated by faster footwork than the one of Kizomba and higher overall dynamics of the dance.

-Frame and posture – The left hand of the lady and the right hand of the man is placed between the shoulder blades of the partner which allows more freedom and flexibility of the hips of the lady and better communication and control for both partners.
+– The left hand of the lady and the right hand of the man is placed between the shoulder blades of the partner which allows more freedom and flexibility of the hips of the lady and better communication and control for both partners.
 The frame is firm, however not hard or squeezing.
 The frame of Kizomba can differ from teacher to teacher.
-The frame in Ghetto Zouk Dance is very close as well as the one in Kizomba, however, Ghetto Zouk Dance uses more open figures while still keeping the contact on one or more reference points (chest, arms, hips, legs etc.).
+The frame using Ghetto Zouk Dance method is very close as well as the one in Kizomba, however, Ghetto Zouk Dance uses more open figures while still keeping the contact on one or more reference points (chest, arms, hips, legs etc.).